How to Get the Most for Your Money: 11 Ways to Save Money on Your Car Insurance…

 Let’s say you have an older car, one not worth very much.
 There’s really little point in having collision and comprehensive coverages.
 You don’t have much to protect.
 Remember, too, that you have to subtract your deductible from any potential payout you might get.

-*Tip.
-As a general rule, any car worth less than $1,000 shouldn’t have collision and comprehensive coverage.
+*Tip: As a general rule, any car worth less than $1,000 shouldn’t have collision and comprehensive coverage.
 Between the deductible and the extra expense of these coverages, the cost is probably greater than the benefit.
 How much is your car worth?
 An auto dealer can tell you, or there are plenty of books that have values of vehicles going back many, many years. -

 Discounts, Discounts, Discounts:

 Auto insurance companies offer several discounts for a variety of reasons.
 A big one now is the use of telematics to track your driving habits.
-This discount can bu up to 50% for a driver.
+This discount can be up to 50% for a driver.
 The car has automatic seat belts, air bags, anti-lock brakes, anti-theft devices, etc. The driver is a good student, which is especially valuable if you have teenage children who will be on your policy.

-*Tip.
-Make sure you are taking advantage of all the discounts available to you! -
+*Tip: Make sure you are taking advantage of all the discounts available to you! -

 Taking the Defensive: